 You need both a Fish & Game gamebird licence and a separate gamebird hunting permit.
 Find out where to get them.

-There is a new version of the hunting permit for recreational hunting of small game on public conservation land from April 2012.
+You need a small game hunting permit from DOC for the recreational hunting of small game on public conservation land.
 Small game includes Canada geese, feral geese, hares and rabbits.

 Read the criteria for hunting with bows and crossbows on public conservation lands.